tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 > * Resume by USB Device / Power On by USB: **Enabled**
 >
 > These settings prevent your USB port from entering power-saving mode and shutting down the TezSign gadget.
+>
+> **💡 TIP: USB 2.0 vs USB 3.0**
+>
+> If you experience intermittent connection issues, try using a **USB 2.0 port** instead of USB 3.0.
+Some USB 3.0 controllers have compatibility issues with certain devices.
+USB 2.0 ports are often more reliable for TezSign communication.

 To register your keys on-chain (via [TezGov](https://gov.tez.capital/) or `octez-client`), you need the Public Key (BLpk) and the Proof of Possession (PoP)